provejs/express-form/README.md

 # provejs-express

-Provides data sanitizing and validation as route an express middleware.
+Provides data sanitizing and validation as express middleware.

 ## Install